elastic/examples/Email-Alerting-with-Elastalert/README.md

-# Email ALerts example :
+# Email Alerts example :

-Basically one needs a gold or platinum package to activate/send email alerts via ELK using X-pack watchers but in this example i'm going to demonstrate how to configure ELK stack of basic license to send free email alerts for life time.
+Basically one needs a gold or platinum package to activate/send email alerts via ELK using X-pack watchers but in this example i'm going to demonstrate how to configure ELK stack(basic license) to send free email alerts using [ElastAlert](https://github.com/Yelp/elastalert).
-We can do this using [ElastAlert](https://github.com/Yelp/elastalert).

 `Note: This whole example is demostrated assuming that you are using Linux/Ubuntu based operating system.`